rasmusab/officialcocktails/officialcocktails.com/content/cocktails/grasshopper.md

 ![](/cocktail-images/grasshopper.jpeg)

-## Directions for how to make a Grasshopper
+## Directions for how to make the Grasshopper

 1. Take a cocktail shaker and fill it with ice
 2. Pour 3 cl crème de menthe (green) into the shaker